 Forest monitoring and assessment

 Panama @FAO/R.M.
-HasanThe UN-REDD Programme was launched in 2008 and builds on the convening role and technical expertise of the Food and Agriculture Organization of the United Nations, the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP).
+HasanThe UN-REDD Programme was launched in 2008 and builds on the convening role and technical expertise of the Food and Agriculture Organization of the United Nations, the United Nations Development Programme (UNDP) and the United Nations Environment.
 The UN-REDD Programme supports nationally-led REDD+ processes and promotes the involvement of all stakeholders, including Indigenous Peoples and other forest-dependent communities, in national and international REDD+ implementation.
 The Programme has 64 partner countries, spanning Africa, Asia-Pacific and Latin America with tailored support being provided to the countries for meeting their specific requirements as they move ahead with their national REDD+ processes.
 For more information about the UN-REDD Programme, visit the website and workspace.

 Vietnam ©FAO/BaliellasFAO’s technical expertise in forestry makes it a trusted technical partner to provide support to countries in developing their capacities to build robust national monitoring forest systems for REDD+ that also provide broader monitoring needs for sustainable development.
-It supports countries on how to gather information on safeguards as well as Safeguard Information System design, governance assessments, advice on land tenure regimes and legal preparedness and identification of best practices for sustainable forest management.
+For further information on FAO’s technical expertise across numerous work areas, visit FAO’s website on REDD+

 In addition FAO also support countries in: